Nemat-Allah-Aloush/Real-Python/README.md

 ## Resources
 Most of the ideas and examples are from:
 - Python Coding Interviews: Tips & Best Practices course at the Real, the free module [here](https://realpython.com/courses/python-coding-interviews-tips-best-practices/).
-- Ace Python Interviews course, [here](https://store.lerner.co.il/view/courses/ace-python-interviews/166238-introduction/489574-00-introduction
+- Ace Python Interviews course, [here](https://store.lerner.co.il/view/courses/ace-python-interviews/166238-introduction/489574-00-introduction)
-- Other resources).
+- Other resources.